 Festival food is provided by a plethora of delicious Portland food trucks.
 All of which are incredible!
 Portland has awesome food trucks.
 And the food is not ridiculously overpriced, just regular food truck prices (so only a little overpriced).

-need to know about is Pine State! (one of our favorite Portland eateries)
+Some hungry festival-goers at the food trucks, but the only one you need to know about is Pine State! (one of our favorite Portland eateries) |

 In a very successful campaign to curb waste/garbage, the festival uses only reusable custom-labeled festival-swag steel cups which you can purchase, or you can use your own reusable container.
 They also have a genius dish-trade system, in which you essentially buy access to dinner-ware, which you can drop off to be washed, in trade for a token.
 When you buy your next meal, you just trade the token for the dinner-ware.
 Then at the end of the festival you make the final trade of the token for a clean set to take home as festival swag!
 All of the dinner-ware is very nice, high quality, festival merch that you essentially rent, and then get to keep!
 And it saves literally tons of garage from being generated.
 It is very convenient, simple, worthwhile, and easy movement to get behind.
 Seriously genius!